Mr6MJT/LearnWebHacking/README.md

 # LearnWebHacking
 Best Resources to Learn How to be Bug Bounty Hunter and earn $$ (from the home) by helping companies to secure the sites.

+note: I am not pro, but maybe i can help you from my experience <3

 # root@root#~ whoami

 I am Mahdi Jaber, or as you know me (<a href="https://github.com/Mr6MJT">Mr MJT</a>) in digital world, 16 Years old Bug Bounty Hunter and programmer and a Student who Learn every day new information in computer science,cyber security,sport,army training and shooting skills...